Force over Distance: Chapter 15

 “That’s the freaky shit, right?”
 Greer asked.

-“Don’t get excited,” Volker called, from behind Young’s shoulder, “that’s a real low bar.”
+“Don’t get excited,” Volker called from the back of the room, “that’s a real low bar.”

 “I’ll tell ya, doc,” Greer said, “I’d like to be able to do your thing with the doors.”